magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.1.2.
 Every application layer (Presentation, Service Contracts, Data Access) MUST process (handle or re-throw) exceptions of the underlying layer.

 6.2.5.
-Configuration for the presentation layer SHOULD be declared in corresponding application area.
+Configuration for the presentation layer MUST be declared in corresponding application area.
 This includes events and plugins that customize presentation layer

-6.2.5.1.
-Configuration that applies to all areas CAN be declared in `global` area

 ### 6.2.
 Presentation layer